 (b) if the Act or these rules require a copy of the document to be served on another person, lodge a copy that is to be returned to the person lodging the document so that the person can arrange for it to be served.

+(5) The Registrar may require a person who is EDS exempt in relation to a proceeding to lodge a document in relation to the proceeding in the manner directed by the Registrar.

+[Rule 9 amended: SL 2020/137 r.
+9.]

-10. Lodging by fax
+10. Lodging by email

-(1) The Registrar must approve a fax number for the service of documents under this rule (the approved fax number) and publish the number.
+(1) The Registrar may —

+(a) approve and publish an email address for the lodgment of documents under this rule; and

-(2) A document lodged electronically by fax must be sent to the approved fax number for the Arbitration Service with a cover page that states —
+(b) determine and publish requirements as to the permissible format and the maximum size of documents that may be lodged under this rule.

+(2) An email by which documents are lodged under this rule must —

-(a) the sender’s name and postal address; and
+(a) state the sender’s name; and

-(b) those of the sender’s document exchange number, telephone number and fax number that can be used to contact the sender; and
+(b) state a telephone number by which the sender can be contacted; and

-(c) the total number of pages (including the cover page) being sent.

-(3) A document that, with any attachments and a cover page, is more than 20 pages long, must not be lodged by fax unless the Registrar has, before the document is lodged, given permission under subrule (4).

-(4) For the purposes of subrule (3), the Registrar may give a person permission to lodge a document by fax if the Registrar is of the opinion that —

-(a) a refusal to give the permission would occasion undue hardship to the person; or

-(b) it is warranted by the urgency of the situation.

-(5) If the Registrar gives permission under subrule (4) to lodge a document by fax, the person lodging the document must include a copy of the permission with the fax, or otherwise confirm the permission on the cover page of the fax.
+(c) list and describe the documents being lodged by the email.

+(3) Documents lodged under this rule must comply with any published requirements as to form and size.

-(6) A person who lodges a document by fax must —
+(4) A person who lodges a document by email under this rule must —

 (a) endorse the first page of the original document with —

-(i) a statement that the document is the original of a document sent to the Arbitration Service by fax; and
+(i) a statement that the document is the original of a document sent to the Arbitration Service by email; and

-(ii) the date and time the document was sent by fax;
+(ii) the date and time the document was sent by email;

 and

-(b) keep the endorsed original document and the fax machine’s report evidencing the successful transmission of the document for the duration of any proceeding to which the documents relate; and
+(b) keep the endorsed original document for the duration of any proceeding to which the document relates; and

-(c) if directed to do so by an arbitrator, produce the items referred to in paragraph (b) to the arbitrator.
+(c) if directed to do so by an arbitrator, produce the endorsed original document to the arbitrator.

+[Rule 10 inserted: SL 2020/137 r.
+10.]

-11. Lodging through Internet
+11. Notification by Registrar or arbitrator through EDS

-(1) A document lodged electronically through the Internet must be sent through the link maintained for that purpose on the website of the Arbitration Service.

-(2) A document lodged electronically through the Internet must show, in any place in which a person’s signature would ordinarily be shown in a physical document, the name of the person whose signature would ordinarily be shown there.
+(1) A requirement for the Registrar or an arbitrator to notify a person, or give them a copy of a document, in relation to a proceeding is satisfied, on a day, if —

+(a) the person is not EDS exempt in relation to the proceeding; and

+(b) the notice or document becomes accessible using the EDS to the person before 5.00 p.m. on that day; and

+(c) electronic notification that the notice or document is accessible is sent to the person before 5.00 p.m. on that day.

+(2) In subrule (1) —

+electronic notification, in relation to a person, includes notification by an email sent to an email address provided by the person.

+(3) This rule does not apply to the requirements of service in rule 54(2) and (3).

+[Rule 11 inserted: SL 2020/137 r.
+10.]

 12. Day of lodgment

 A document is taken to have been lodged —

-(a) if the whole document is received before 5.00 p.m. on a particular day, on that day; or
+(a) if the whole document is received before 5.00 p.m. on a particular working day, on that day; or

-(b) otherwise, on the next day.
+(b) otherwise, on the next working day.

+[Rule 12 amended: SL 2020/137 r.
+11.]

 13. Registrar must accept or reject document

 (1) As soon as is reasonably practicable after a document is lodged, the Registrar must accept or reject it.